July 20, 2022

 • In a peer-to-peer network, there could be millions of computers.
 They are powered by very efficient and scalable algorithms, that don’t deteriorate the service as the size of the network grows, and as nodes become overloaded or leave the network.

-• Hive's storage service relies on these core peer-to-peer principles and on the important free capacities sitting in our personal devices at the edge of the network.
+• Hivenet's storage service relies on these core peer-to-peer principles and on the important free capacities sitting in our personal devices at the edge of the network.
 In the years to come, it is inevitable that computation and storage will move away from centralized.

 The evolution of file sharing: P2P technology and its pioneers